 Mark is a member of The Academy of Experts and is a Fellow of the ICAEW.
 He is an ICAEW accredited forensic accountant and an Accredited Accountant Expert Witness.
 He is a member of the Association of Certified Fraud Examiners and an associate member of the Chartered Institute of Arbitrators.
 He is a mediator accredited by The Academy of Experts.

 Sid Harding MSc FCA

 Sid has over 16 years’ experience of working in the forensic accountancy profession and is a Fellow of the ICAEW.
 Sid is highly experienced in conducting regulatory and financial investigations, providing litigation support in commercial disputes and undertaking business valuations.

-Sid’s recent clients include the Jersey Financial Services Commission, the Financial Reporting Council and a number of top 20 law firms.
+Sid’s recent clients include the Financial Conduct Authority, the Jersey Financial Services Commission, the Financial Reporting Council and a number of top 20 law firms.

 Sid is an ICAEW accredited forensic accountant and an Associate member of the Association of Certified Fraud Examiners.

 We have developed a network of trusted contractors and experienced specialists who are able to supplement our resources with a comprehensive range of services including forensic computing, direct and indirect taxation and actuarial services.

 We are always interested in meeting high-quality Chartered Accountants looking for both permanent and temporary positions.
 Previous experience of forensic accounting, and in particular of the investigation of suspicions of fraud and other financial irregularities, is desirable, but we are willing to consider applications from newly-qualified ACAs with no such previous experience who are keen to pursue a career in forensic accounting.

 If you would like to be considered for a career with Ballamy LLP, please e-mail your CV to email@example.com together with an explanation, in not more than 500 words, of why you want to be employed by us and the qualities that you would bring to our team.